 True Key's stand-alone desktop application is clearly made for touch screens.

-Facial recognition is available on any compatible platforms that are equipped with a camera, and fingerprint recognition is available on Windows iOS and Android devices that support it.
+Facial recognition is available on any device equipped with a camera, and fingerprint recognition is available on any device with a fingerprint reader.
+Both features are fully supported by True Key's Windows, Mac, iOS and Android software.

 True Key Desktop and Mobile Apps

 Many password managers' desktop applications look and feel different from the mobile versions, but not True Key's.
 Its stand-alone desktop application is clearly made for touchscreens, with large icons, fingertip-size buttons and fat category boxes in lots of open space.
 It looks remarkably like the iPad version of the mobile app.

 In fact, True Key's mobile apps are easier to use than the desktop version.
 The password generator is easier to find in the mobile apps, for example, and the settings menu, especially in Android, is much richer.

 The Android version lets you log in with Enhanced Face, set a default username for new accounts, clear your browser history and choose whether to display passwords.
 It also blocks screenshots from being taken, and can manage passwords for other apps on the same device.

 The iOS app recently added Enhanced Face, but does few of the other things the Android app can do.

 Nevertheless, the True Key mobile app was as functional on our iPad as it was when we used the browser on our laptop.
 The built-in browser allowed us to save and auto-fill logins quickly and easily.